Skip to main content

 • Restricted.
 Only the share owner and users specified with GRANT commands can access the share.

 • Unrestricted.
-Any user signed into any MotherDuck organization can access this share using the share URL.
+Any user signed into any MotherDuck organization in the same cloud region can access this share using the share URL.

 Discoverable shares

 When creating a share, you may choose to make this share Discoverable.
-All authenticated users in your Organization will be able to easily find this share in the UI.
+All authenticated users in your Organization can find this share in the UI.

 You can create Discoverable shares that are Unrestricted, but only members of your Organization can find this share in the UI.
 Non-members can still access this share using the share URL.